CryptobaySpace/Documentation/docs/node-runner/1-Introduction.md

 # Running Nodes on MultiversX

 This section will explain how to run nodes on the MultiversX network and benefit from their advantages.
-Understanding the different types of nodes and their roles is essential for anyone looking to participate in the network.
+Understanding the different types of nodes and their roles is essential for anyone looking to participate in the network or explore the data on it.

+## Requirements

+Depending on your type of nodes and their configuration, the minimum hardware requirements could change .
+But except for testing purposes

+In any case, their is an initial setup for your servers that would require similar steps to ensure an optimal result.

+Please check the page about (Setup NodeRunner Machine)[/docs/node-runner/setup-machine]

 ## Types of Nodes